linnarsson-lab/adult-human-brain/cytograph/README.md

   include: []
 ```

-The name of the punchcard (`MySamples.yaml`) indicates that this is a punchcard that takes its cells from the `MySamples` subset in `Root.yaml`.
+The name of the punchcard (`MySamples.yaml`) indicates that this punchcard takes its cells from the `MySamples` subset in `Root.yaml`.
 The name is case-sensitive.

 Each section in the punchcard (e.g. `Microglia`) defines a new subset.
 However, this time we are not getting cells from raw samples, but rather selecting cells using auto-annotation, and taking them from the parent punchcard (i.e. `MySamples.loom`).
-The statement `include: [P-FPE, P-FPL]` means *include all clusters that were annotated with `P-FPE` or `P-FPL`*.
+The statement `include: [MGL]` means *include all clusters that were annotated with `MGL`*.
-Note that the subsets are evaluated in order, and cells are assigned to the first subset that matches.
+Note that subsets are evaluated in order, and cells are assigned to the first subset they match.
 The empty subset `[]` is special; it means
 *include all cells that have not yet been included*.
-In the case above, any cell that was not assigned to any of the previous
-subsets, is assigned to `Neurons`.
+In the case above, any cell that was not assigned to `Microglia` or `Astrocytes` is assigned to `Neurons`.

 2. `onlyif ` splits a dataset according to a Boolean expression.
 The expressions must refer to an attribute in the loom file.
-For example, the punchcard below would remove all cells with fewer than 1000 UMIs if total unique molecular identifier (UMI) counts were stored in the attribute "TotalUMI."
+For example, the punchcard below would remove all cells with fewer than 1000 total unique molecular identifiers (UMIs) if total UMI counts were stored in the attribute "TotalUMI."

 ```
 GoodCells: